DaniPari99/Experimental-Robotics-Laboratory/assignment_1/README.md

             raise ArmorServiceInternalError(res.error_description, res.exit_code)
 ```

-Now run the launch file just typing on the terminal:
+Finally you can run the launch file just typing on the terminal:
 ```
 roslaunch assignment_1 assignment_1.launch
 ```